IshikawaRasoto/integration-workshop-3/Blog.md

 > [!NOTE]
 > The more you scroll, older the posts will be.

+## 4rd week (17/04/25 - 24/04/25)

+This Week we worked on the planning of the project.
+As such, we:

+-Defined the functional and non-functional requirements -Defined the schedule of the project
+-Propose the mitigation tasks for the top 10 priority risks of the project.

+### Weekly Video

 ## 3rd week (10/04/25 - 16/04/25)

 After selecting **Melody – MElodic LOgic for DYnamic learning** as our official project last week, our focus shifted towards planning.
 The main goals of the week included: